hphelion/documentation/cloudos/install.beforeyouinstall.md

 To launch the Operational Dashboard:

-1. From the virtual machine client, open a browser that **does not have a proxy set**.
+1. From the virtual machine client, open a Firefox or Google Chrome browser that **does not have a proxy set**.

 2. In the browser, enter **http://192.168.124.10:9000** to launch the Operational Dashboard user interface.
 IMPORTANT: Use Google Chrome or Mozilla Firefox.